 Cons: Ibuprofen’s potency comes with a higher risk for side effects, and except for aspirin, NSAIDS shouldn’t be taken by people with kidney or gastrointestinal problems.
 Alcohol should be avoided.

 Naproxen is the strongest over-the-counter pain medication available today.
 As an NSAID, its anti-inflammatory qualities make it good for acute pain due to injury.

 Pros: A stronger solution for more severe pain, naproxen may be good for dealing with pain such as menstrual cramps, headaches, arthritis, backaches, toothaches and colds.

 Cons: Like all NSAIDs, naproxen has a higher risk for stomach issues is higher.

 This pain medication can reduce fever and ease pain.
 Not an NSAID, acetaminophen does not reduce swelling or inflammation.
 It’s mainly good for headaches, fever or arthritis pain.

 Pros: Acetaminophen has the lowest risk among OTC pain relievers of causing stomach problems.

 Cons: Take too much of it over time (more than 4.000 milligrams per day for adults) and acetaminophen can damage the liver.
 Don’t take it if you’re taking another pain medication, prescription or OTC, that has acetaminophen as an ingredient.

 Be sure to check with your doctor before taking NSAIDS, which should not be taken if you’re already taking an anti-inflammatory, are at risk for kidney problems, have high blood pressure, have a history of heart disease in your family, have had stomach ulcers or take blood thinners.

-This article can give you more information.
-As with any health concern, ask your doctor which OTC medications to use or avoid.
+This article can give you more information upon pain medication choices.
+As with any health concern, ask your doctor which OTC pain medication to use or avoid.